 Abstract:

-Prenatal stress (PS), as an important intrauterine adversity, has attracted significant attention for its long-term impact on offspring health.
-In recent years, numerous studies have highlighted the interference of PS on offspring development, particularly concerning the respiratory system, and its close association with an increased risk of diseases such as asthma.
-However, the specific mechanisms underlying these effects remain unclear.
-This article focuses on the effects of prenatal stress on the structure and function of the offspring's respiratory system.
-It systematically reviews potential mechanisms, including activation of the HPA axis, immune imbalance, abnormalities in the Wnt signaling pathway, and epigenetic modifications, and explores their interactions.
-The aim is to provide a theoretical basis for early interventions.
+Prenatal stress (PS), as an important form of intrauterine adversity, has drawn growing attention for its long-term impacts on offspring health.
+In recent years, extensive studies have revealed that PS disrupts offspring development, particularly showing a close association with increased risks of diseases such as asthma.
+However, the precise underlying mechanisms remain poorly understood.
+Therefore, this paper focuses on the effects of prenatal stress on the structure and function of the respiratory system in offspring, systematically reviewing potential mechanisms including hypothalamic-pituitary-adrenal (HPA) axis activation, immune dysregulation, abnormal Wnt signaling pathway, and epigenetic modifications, while exploring their interactions, with the aim of providing a theoretical basis for early intervention.